Frequently Asked Questions

 3. How is Spice different?

-- Dual-Engine Acceleration: Supports OLAP and OLTP databases at the dataset level.
+- Dual-Engine Acceleration: Spice supports both OLAP (DuckDB/Arrow) and OLTP (SQLite/PostgreSQL) databases at the dataset level, providing flexibility for various query workloads.

 4. Is Spice a cache?

-No, but you can think of Spice data materialization as an active cache or data prefetcher.
-Unlike a cache that fetches data on a miss, Spice prefetches and materializes filtered data on an interval or as new data is available.
+Not solely.
+Spice can be thought of as an active cache or working dataset prefetcher.
+Unlike traditional caches that fetch data on a miss, Spice prefetches and materializes data based on filters or intervals, ensuring data is ready and optimized for querying.

 5. Is Spice a CDN for databases?